 The Calumet region is an "Ecotone"-a transition zone where three great bio-regions come together.
 Like clasped fingers held parallel to the lake shore, one region gradually hands off its characteristics to the other.
 From the east come the deciduous forests of eastern North America, dominated by oak and hickory in well-drained soils and by beech and maple on wetter ground.
 The west opens up into the stunning tallgrass prairies of Illinois.
 Northern plant types and habitats are reminders of the recent glacial past, and a glimpse into boreal forest habitats of Michigan and Wisconsin.
+In addition, the region includes scattered occurrences of Atlantic coastal plain flora.
 The transitions can be seen fairly clearly on maps of what Meyer called the "fundament", or the landscape as it appeared to European land surveyors in the first decades of the nineteenth century.
-Only a few prairies -such as Door, Morgan, and Robinson perforate the wooded hills of the Indiana moraine country.
-On the other side of the state line, only a few groves-such as Thorn, Bloom, and Bachelor's punctuate the Illinois prairie.5
+Only a few prairies - such as Door, Morgan, and Robinson-perforate the wooded hills of the Indiana moraine country.
+On the other side of the state line, only a few groves-such as Thorn, Bloom, and Bachelor's-punctuate the Illinois prairie.6